Job Resources are a means to make:

 - Arguments and Environment Variables can be assigned constant values and expressions, for details see

-- The above example shows the Default Job Resource with Arguments for JVM Jobs that ships with JS7.
+- The example above shows the Default Job Resource with Arguments for JVM Jobs that ships with JS7.

 - Assigned values include built-in variables and functions, that are explained with the JS7 - Expressions for Variables article.